Skip to main content

 When does TRAIGA take effect?

-What are the penalties for non-compliance with TRAIGA?
+What are the penalties for violating TRAIGA?

 Does TRAIGA apply to healthcare AI specifically?